 Gear oil types

-Due to its special position as one of the leading lubricant developers and suppliers in the automotive industry, FUCHS offers the largest range of gear oils.
+As one of the leading lubricant developers and suppliers in the automotive industry, FUCHS offers a broad portfolio of dedicated gear oils thanks to its in-depth know-how.

 Manual Transmission Fluids (MTF)